Moh2700/gym_01/README.md

 # Gym User Story

-As a gym member I want view the available gym membership plans offered by the Feel Good Gym in order to choose the best one for me.
+As a gym member I want to view the available gym membership plans offered by the Feel Good Gym in order to choose the best one for me.
 View the gym's schedule that I can plan my visits to the gym.
 Choose the right trainers for my projected goals for my training.
 Read people testimonials or reviews so that I can make my own decision to suit my needs.
 View gym classes and book gym instructor.
 Contact the gym easily via a form so that I can ask questions.
 View photos and videos of the gym so that I can get a feel and a sense of the gym environment suitable for me.

 # Features